omcevoy/exPandas/pokemon/README.md

 ![img3](https://github.com/omcevoy/exPandas/blob/master/pokemon/img/img3.png)

 * For the last image, I was only interested in data from the generation 1 pokemon.
 Using the "Total", the sum of all the pokemon's stats, I was able to determine the ten strongest types.
-* This plot reveals that legendaries Moltres, Zapdos, and MewTwo are all the strongest in their respective type
+* This plot reveals that legendaries are typically the strongest in their respective type
 * The strongest non-legendary pokemon is a Psychic type, Alakazam
 * The two types with the highest amount of pokemon that are above the average are Water & Normal